xovrlabs/xovr-packages/README.md

 ## The XBPS source packages collection

 This repository contains the XBPS source packages collection to build binary packages for the XOVR Linux distribution.
-XOVR is a build fork of the Void Linux distrubution.
+XOVR is a build fork of the Void Linux distribution.

 The included `xbps-src` script will fetch and compile the sources, and install its files into a `fake destdir` to generate XBPS binary packages that can be installed